-- Develop parks, recreation and culture initiatives that provide a variety of experiences for community residents and visitors. - b) Design parks, recreation and culture facilities to address the changing needs of a growing community, to be welcoming to newcomers, to contribute to a sense of place and to ensure accessibility for people of all ages, abilities, incomes and cultural backgrounds. - c) Balance the park, recreation and culture experiences in the neighbourhood with those provided in adjacent neighbourhoods and areas. - d) Acquire, at a minimum, 1.2 hectares (3 acres) of parkland in the neighbourhood, in addition to the park and recreation designations identified on Schedule A. - e) Work towards the provision of parkland within a 10 minute walking distance, recognizing the hillside condition, for the majority of residents of Maillardville. - f) Link residential areas, schools, parkland, recreational and cultural facilities, and the Maillardville Neighbourhood Centre with a network of trails. - g) Design parks to include amenities for people of different age groups that encourage active use throughout the day. - h) Sustain and improve existing indoor recreation facilities, such as Place Maillardville and those in Heritage Square. - i) Develop additional indoor recreational facilities as community needs and sources of funding are identified. - Encourage public and private partnerships and other mechanisms to contribute to the expansion and provision of additional parks, recreation and culture facilities. - Promote public art throughout the neighbourhood in accordance with the City's Public Art Policy.
+- a) Develop parks, recreation and culture initiatives that provide a variety of experiences for community residents and visitors. - b) Design parks, recreation and culture facilities to address the changing needs of a growing community, to be welcoming to newcomers, to contribute to a sense of place and to ensure accessibility for people of all ages, abilities, incomes and cultural backgrounds. - c) Balance the park, recreation and culture experiences in the neighbourhood with those provided in adjacent neighbourhoods and areas. - d) Acquire, at a minimum, 1.2 hectares (3 acres) of parkland in the neighbourhood, in addition to the park and recreation designations identified on Schedule A. - Work towards the provision of parkland within a 10 minute walking distance, recognizing the hillside condition, for the majority of residents of Maillardville. - f) Link residential areas, schools, parkland, recreational and cultural facilities, and the Maillardville Neighbourhood Centre with a network of trails. - g) Design parks to include amenities for people of different age groups that encourage active use throughout the day. - Sustain and improve existing indoor recreation facilities, such as Place Maillardville and those in Heritage Square. - Develop additional indoor recreational facilities as community needs and sources of funding are identified. - Encourage public and private partnerships and other mechanisms to contribute to the expansion and provision of additional parks, recreation and culture facilities. - Promote public art throughout the neighbourhood in accordance with the City's Public Art Policy. - Explore ways to celebrate the community's history and local identity through park and facility design, commemorative/interpretive programming and other culture initiatives.